-I came across a delightful little book, The Bible Makes Us Baptists, written in 1894 under the title, In Editha 's Days.
+I came across a delightful little book, The Bible Makes Us Baptists, written by Mary E. Bamford in 1894 under the title, In Editha 's Days.
 It is a historical novel of the suffering of the Anabaptists in England and Holland during the 1500s.
-It is a 350 page paperback book and can be ordered from our College Bookstore for $8.50 plus tax and shipping.
-It is a must read for any Baptist history buff.
+Reprints can still be found online.
+It is a must read for any serious Baptist history buff.

 (See related article below)